 - Last night the 60th Grammy Awards took place in New York City, returning there after 14 years in Los Angeles.
-Some stars wore white roses as part of the #TimesUp protests against sexual harassment.
-Once the nominations have been made, the winners are chosen by voting members of the Recordings Academy, who are drawn from across the music industry.
+The winners are chosen by voting members of the Recordings Academy, who are drawn from across the music industry.

 - What do we not know?

-- Whether guitar music is really “dying” — after all, the Grammy Awards are not necessarily the best marker of what music will be popular in the near future.
-Back in the mid-2000s, for example, some questioned whether rap music was on its way out because its artists received so few Grammy nominations.
+- Whether guitar music is really “dying” — after all, the Grammy Awards are not necessarily the best marker of what music will be popular.

 - One notable exclusion from the three main categories (record, song, and album of the year) was guitar-playing singer-songwriter Ed Sheeran.
-However, he did win best pop vocal album and best pop solo performance.
+However, he was nominated in two of the pop categories.

 - A third